steelyj/Data-Science-Tools-and-Ecosystem/README.md

 # Data Science Tools and Ecosystem
-A repository containing the final assignment of the Tools for Data Science course on Coursera
+A repository containing the final assignment of the Tools for Data Science course by IBM